vuejs/docs/src/guide/essentials/forms.md

 </div>

-We can also bind multiple checkboxes to the same array value:
+We can also bind multiple checkboxes to the same array or [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) value:

 <div class="composition-api">